 Listed aboard were—Joseph Welna 35, Francisca 34, Johann 9, Joseph 8, Thomas 4 & Barbara 1.
-They were sent south to Scroggs Creek on contract work with Brodgen & Sons to lay the southern railway through the Taieri.
+They were sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
 They soon moved to Waihola where they had their youngest—Anna (1874-1965).
 Joseph built the family cottage of sod on the corner of Nore & Beacon Street, where they both lived out their lives.
 Joseph & Francisca apparently never learned to speak English, but only in their native tongue.
-Joseph was naturalised as a New Zealand citizen 14 Apri 1900 residing at Waihola.
-Francisca died July 1906 aged 79 & Joseph died April 1910 aged 73.
+Joseph was naturalised as a New Zealand citizen on 14 April 1900 residing at Waihola.
+Francisca died at Waihola on 6 July 1906 aged 79 & Joseph died at Milton on 14 April 1910 aged 73.
 Both are buried at the Waihola Cemetery.

 Joseph Welnoski after working for a time at Waihola, became a construction worker on the railway line at the Catlins, Clyde & the Wingatui-Alexandra line.
-Joseph m.
-(1905) Ivy Francis Batchelor.
-Family—Reginald Joseph Thomas & Ellen Augusta.
-He died at Arapuni 18 Feb 1935 aged 70 and is buried at the Putaruru Cemetery.
+Joseph married in 1905 to Ivy Francis Batchelor.
+Family—Reginald Joseph Thomas (1906-1995) & Ellen Augusta (1909-1910).
+Joseph died at Arapuni, South Waikato on 18 February 1935 aged 70 and is buried at the Putaruru Lawn Cemetery.

 Thomas Welnoski at the age of 12 started work on the farm of Mr. Todd of Waihola.
-He m.
-(10 Oct 1906) St. Mary’s, Milton, Annie Bell Dysart, the daughter of William Dysart & Margaret McDevitt.
+He married on 10 October 1906 at St. Mary’s, Milton to Annie Bell Dysart, the daughter of William Dysart & Margaret McDevitt.
 At this time he managed a farm for Mr. Chapman, a lawyer from Dunedin, at Waihola.
 He came to Riversdale from Milton in Oct 1908 as one of the workmen on the Waikaia railway line arranged by Martin Klimeck.
 His wife at the time thought Riversdale a miserable place, and thought they would move as soon as the line was finished.
 However they ended up spending the rest of their lives there.
 After the line was completed, Tom, a conscientious worker, spent his time in rabbit trapping during the winter, assisting farmers at lambing time in the spring, in the shearing shed and harvesting or fencing at other times.
-Family—Clarendon; Caroline, Madge, Caroline, Madge, John Francis, Mary Veronica, Riversdale; Annie Imelda, Thomas Joseph & William Patrick.
-Thomas, a labourer of Riversdale, was naturalised a New Zealand citizen 30 Nov 1922.
-Thomas died 12 Feb 1951 aged 84 and Annabella died 10 Jun 1965.
+Family—Clarendon; John Francis (1907-1907), Mary Veronica (1908-1982), Margaret Frances (1909-1997), Riversdale; Annie Imelda (1911-1992), Thomas Joseph (1913-1982) & William Patrick (1915-2004).
+Thomas, a labourer of Riversdale, was naturalised a New Zealand citizen on 30 November 1922.
+Thomas died on 12 February 1951 aged 84 and Annabella died on 10 June 1965.
 Both are buried at the Riversdale Cemetery.